 Providing world-class facilities, tea tourism also introduces the visitors to live a slice of colonial lifestyle amidst the tranquil tea gardens.
 There are some of the prominent Heritage Tea Bungalows in Assam and among them, Kaziranga Golf Resort, Banyan Grove, and Thengal Manor, run by Heritage NorthEast, are contributing remarkably toward promoting Tea Tourism in Assam.

-In spite of a slow-moving life , one gets the much required serenity in this part of the country.
-When the harmony creates rhythm in the most compellingly eye arresting place like Assam, life seems to be smiling at you .
-I find the joy of telling the world that I belong to this land.
+In spite of a slow-moving life, one gets the much-required serenity in this part of the country.
+When the harmony creates rhythm in the most compelling eye arresting place like Assam, life seems to be smiling at you.
+I find joy in telling the world that I belong to this land.

 Jorhat is the second largest town of Assam and is home to many historical and religious sites.
 Located in Upper Assam, Jorhat is easily accessible through Flights, Buses, and Trains.